open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 The optional field <code>meta.configuredSchemaVersion</code> for a component entry can be used to specify a dedicated serialization format to use for the component descriptor.
 If given it overrides the <code>--schema</code> option of the command.
-By default v2 is used.
+By default, v2 is used.

 The <code>--type</code> option accepts a file format for the